 campaignKey).
 However, you can also add other B2B Source fields to the schema by using custom field groups if you require more than the default components.

 Currently, only many-to-one and one-to-one relationships can be defined from a source schema to a reference schema.
 For one-to-many relationships, you must define the relationship field in the schema that represents the “many”.

 To set a relationship field, select the arrow icon () next to the field in question within the canvas.
 In the case of the Opportunities schema, this is the

 accountKey.sourceKey field since the goal is to establish a many-to-one relationship with an account.

 A dialog appears that allows you to specify the details about the relationship.
 The relationship type is automatically set to Many-to-one.

-Under Relationship Name From Current Schema and Relationship Name From Reference Schema, provide friendly names for the relationship in the context of the source and destination schemas, respectively.
+Under Relationship Name From Current Schema and Relationship Name From Reference Schema, provide friendly names for the relationship in the context of the source and reference schemas, respectively.
 When finished, select Save to apply the changes and save the schema.

 The canvas reappears, with the relationship field now marked with the friendly name you provided earlier.
 The relationship name is also listed under the left rail for easy reference.

 By following this tutorial, you have successfully created a many-to-one relationship between two schemas using the Schema Editor.
 Once data has been ingested using datasets based on these schemas and that data has been activated in the Profile data store, you can use attributes from both schemas for multi-class segmentation use cases.
-See the documentation on Real-time CDP B2B Edition for more information.